 The goal for this week is for you to complete the interaction flow.
 Spend this week fleshing out interactive features.
 Don't worry about making it pretty yet—fonts, colors, and pixel-perfect layout can all come later.
 Also, update your development plan as you discover more about what you want to prioritize, what you can expect to implement, and what you may need to mock up

-Your app should be able to read JSON data and use it to customize templated pages.
-You should have a file such as data.json that has data pre-stored, and your job is to retrieve that data and populate your app with it by manually adding new objects to the data variable.
+Your webapp should read a JSON data file (such as data.json) with pre-stored data.
+Your code should ruse that data to customize handlebars templates.
+Populate your app with it by manually adding new objects to the data variable.
 It is not required that your data.json file dynamically update with new data.
-Refer to Lab 4 and Lab 5 for help.
+Refer to Lab 4 & Lab 5 for help.

 What is it about your app that makes it unique?
 What specific features make it stand out?